techthevote/techthevote.github.io/faq.md

 ### What is [TechTheVote.org](http://techthevote.org/) about?
 {: .question #what-is-techthevote-about}

 We're a non-partisan, grassroots group of professionals from across the tech industry.
-We're focused on creating more civic engagement in the tech industry, including driving voter turnout through our products. **We don't care who people vote for - we just want more people to vote**.
-And since people use our products every day, simple integrations can have an impact.
+We're focused on helping the tech industry be more civic-minded and drive voter turnout through our products. **We don't care who people vote for - we just want more people to vote.** And since people use our products every day, simple integrations can have an impact.

 ---